 Student Challenges

-Unaware of the possibilities and opportunities that exist within STEM fields.
+Unaware of the possibilities and opportunities that exist within EDAP fields.

-No clear, supported pathway for most students from entry to community college to STEM degree.
+No clear, supported pathway for most students from entry to community college to EDAP degree.

 Need for financial support to stay in school.